Beliavsky/Fortran-code-on-GitHub/README.md

 [ICM_Hydro](https://github.com/CPRA-MP/ICM_Hydro): code corresponding to paper "Ecohydrology component of Louisiana’s 2012 Coastal Master Plan: mass-balance compartment model"

+[Implicit Earth system Model of Intermediate Complexity (I-EMIC)](https://github.com/nlesc-smcm/i-emic): parallel Earth system model that allows the use of large-scale dynamical systems techniques, by Erik Mulder et al. The term 'implicit' refers to this model's main design feature: all model equations and constraints are solved simultaneously.

 [Isca](https://github.com/ExeClim/Isca): framework for the idealized modelling of the global circulation of planetary atmospheres at varying levels of complexity and realism, from the University of Exeter.
 The framework is an outgrowth of models from GFDL designed for Earth's atmosphere, but it may readily be extended into other planetary regimes.

 [Line-By-Line Radiative Transfer Model(LBLRTM)](https://github.com/AER-RC/LBLRTM): accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code (FASCODE), from AER-RC.
 LBLRTM has been, and continues to be, extensively validated against atmospheric radiance spectra from the ultraviolet to the sub-millimeter.